nickcostanzo-work/expo-starter/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-You can start developing by editing the files inside the **app** directory.
+You can start developing by editing the files inside the **app** directory and **components** directories.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+Please feel free to reach out if you see any issues or need some help!

 ## Learn more